 Who is your audience?
-Your app content and experience will differ depending on whether you’re writing a children’s game, a to-do list app, or even a test app for your own learning.
+Your app content and experience will differ depending on whether you’re writing a children’s game, a to-do list app, or simply a test app for your own learning.

 What is the purpose of your app?
-It’s important for an app to have a clearly defined purpose.
+An app needs a clearly defined purpose.
 Part of defining the purpose is understanding what one thing will motivate users to use your app.